Table of Contents

 - Taking Care of Yourself

-An HIV test can tell you if you are infected with HIV, the virus that can cause AIDS.
+An HIV test can tell you if you have acquired HIV, the virus that can cause AIDS.
 For some, getting tested for HIV can be scary.
 However, it can also be a very important way to say "yes" to your life and your health.
 The only way to know if you have HIV (to know your 'status') is to get tested.
 If you are worried because you think you may have been exposed to HIV, get tested.
 Then, if you learn that you are negative (not infected), you can stop worrying.

 The bottom line – it is important to know your HIV status and to get regular HIV tests.
 There are several types of HIV tests, which are described below.